Fraud Summary

 • The Cecilian Bank will not make an unsolicited call requesting your personal information.

-• If you ever believe you are not talking to a representative of a legitimate company, hang up and call the phone number listed in the telephone book or on the company’s social media pages.
+• If you ever believe you are not talking to a legitimate company representative, hang up and call the phone number listed in the telephone book or on the company’s social media pages.

 Phishing & Spoofing